 Confidentiality: Licensing of software, manufacturing processes and technology may require non-disclosure agreements, which may be complicated by the fact that employees, contractors and others associated with the licensee may have access to varying degrees of information about the licensed technology.

 Of course, this is only a partial listing.
-When you work with an experienced commercial licensing attorney like the ones in our firm, we will walk through all of the possible issues to be addressed.
+When you work with an experienced commercial licensing attorney like the ones in our firm, we will walk through all the possible issues to be addressed.
 A few additional issues may include provisions for addressing infringement, warranties and assurances and rights of inspection.

 Talk to an Experienced Complex Licensing Attorney